rgeber/sureal-tauri-sidecar/README.md

 It's a good consideration and also demonstrates the powerful option of bundling any binary you like with your Tauri app.

+Using side cars might work great on the Linux desktop but it may be a bad choice for windows or Mac OS due to firewall restrictions.
+In this case we open port `8877` on localhost which might trigger some pop-ups.

+Another consideration is the use of sidecar binaries on mobile platforms once Tauri supports them.
+It remains to be seen if this is a viable option in those environments.

 ## Other Resources:

 * Example repo on using [SurrealDB in embedded mode with Tauri IPC](https://github.com/reymom/surrealdb-starter-taurikit)

+## Roadmap & TODO:

+* A more visual demonstration on the front end (console.log only for now)
+* Using SurrealDB from both back end and front end.
+* CLI options for tauri
+* Add script to auto-add binaries
+* Test on Windows and Mac OS (volunteers with Macs needed :) )
+* Optional: Persistent password storage using OS keyring

 ## Known issues